Birdchain/whitepaper-business/README.md

 # Abstract

-A team of the Birdchain is not a start-up.
+The team of the Birdchain is not a start-up.
 It is part of a parent company, named Vertex.
 Vertex is a profitable company with a team of experienced professionals, whose professionalism and skills were tested in action.
 The founding team has successfully co-launched several businesses.

 <p align="center">
   <img alt="Vertex" src="https://github.com/Birdchain/whitepaper-business/blob/master/WP%20images/BirdChain-Whitepaper-Vertex.png">